 Figure 10.1a plots w(x) and $\tilde{w}(x)$ together, and Figure 10.1b and compares their roots in the complex plane.

 (a) The original and perturbed Wilkinson polynomials.
-They match for about half of the domain, then differ drastically.
+They match for only about half of the domain.

-(b) Roots of the original and perturbed Wilkinson polynomials.
-About half of the perturbed roots are complex.
+(b) Roots of the original and pertubed Wilkinson polynomials.
+About half of the perturbed roots are imaginary.

 Figure 10.1